-Our input assumptions were based on historical experience, with consideration to developing expectations about the future.
-The assumptions used in calculating the fair value of share-based awards and related share-based compensation represent management's best estimations, but these estimates involve inherent uncertainties and the application of management judgment.
-As a result, if factors change or we utilize different assumptions, our share-based compensation expense could be materially different for any period.
+Our assumptions were based on historical experience, with consideration to developing expectations about the future.
+The assumptions used in calculating the fair value of share-based awards and related share based compensation expenses represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
+As a result, if factors change or different assumptions are used our share-based compensation expense could be materially different for any period.

-Valuation Allowance against Deferred Tax Assets
+Income Taxes and Valuation Allowance against Deferred Tax Assets